kaapstorm/remind_me_again/doc/design.md

 - Show general error messages using Snackbar.
 - Unit tests using JUnit5
 - UI tests using Espresso
-- Integration tests for database and WorkManager
+- Integration tests for database
 - Database migrations must be covered by tests
 - Domain logic must be covered by tests
 - UI functionality must be covered by tests